queengooborg/OpenTag3D/spec.md

 ### Memory Map - OpenTag3D Extended

 This is additional data that not all manufacturers will implement, typically due to technological restrictions.
 These fields should be populated if available.
-All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF).

 This memory address starts just outside the range of NTAG213; an NTAG215/216 must be used to store this data.